rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 }
 ```

-Protocols (or contracts) are specified from client's perspective.
+Protocols are specified from client's perspective.
 This protocol has two states: `ping` and `pong`.
 From the `ping` state, the client may send a `ping` message, and the protocol will then transition to the `pong` state.
 At this point, the client can only receive a `pong` message from the server.

 This syntax extension would go through a protocol compiler which basically translates states into noncopyable, sendable types and messages into functions that consume a state and any message payloads and return a new state.
 The protocol can be used as follows.